BookGen/BookGen/README.md

 + `CHAPTERPREFIX` : The prefix for non­‑appendix chapters.
 Defaults to `Chapters/`.
 Must not contain colons or spaces.

 + `DRAFTS` : If nonempty, automatically symlinks in the `Markdown/` folder to the last file in the equivalent folder in the specified directory.
 For example, `DRAFTS=Drafts` will symlink `Markdown/Chapters/01` to `Drafts/Chapters/01/$N.md`.
-If you use this, you should not place files in the `Markdown/` directory, and it will be deleted on `gone`.
+If you use this, you should not place files in the `Markdown/` directory, as it will be deleted on `gone`.
 Defaults to empty.

+	As a standard makefile limitation, symlinks will not update if they are more recent than the files they “ should ” be pointing to ( especially relevant in the case that they once pointed to a newer file which was deleted ).
+Simply delete any outdated symlinks to force their regeneration.

 + `FULLTEXT` : The name to use for the fulltext PDF/PNG file( s ).
 Defaults to `text`.
 Naturally, it will cause problems if you have a source file with the same name as this file.